bkesby/shithead/README.md

 This is all very much open for discussion and any fun or creative solutions.
 Let's over- optimize the fuck out of this from the start!

+Read all new entries in `docs/` and use files here to share ideas and thoughts.

 ### Project Structure

 Open to ideas here but I'll initialize the project with a skeleton structure something like below: